Our Mission: “Provide for and continuously improve the health, happiness and fortunes

 Treasurer (Sweetwater)

-Glenn currently serves MCFA as treasurer.
 Before retiring, Glenn worked as manager in cost and financial planning at Robbins & Myers C. from 1977-2006; in customer service and accounting at Standard Register Co. from 1972-77; and in the United States Air Force from 1969-1972.
 He earned a bachelor’s degree in Business, majoring in accounting from Miami University (Oxford, OH).

-When asked why he donates his time to the MCFA, Glenn said, “We lost our schnauzer almost 2 years ago.
-After having her, I realize just how dependent dogs and cats are on us.
-I can’t imagine any animal having to spend time in a scary place like a shelter and not having a home to go to.
-So, I feel in a way, I am helping provide for them while they wait for their forever home.
+When asked why he volunteers, Glenn said after being a pet owner, he realized just how dependent dogs and cats are on us.
+“I can’t imagine any animal having to spend time in a scary place like a shelter and not having a home to go to.
+So, I feel in a way, I am helping provide for them while they wait for their forever home.”

-Secretary (Vonore)
+Secretary (Maryville)

 Jim Barrett